 - “The thematic has thus come full circle.
 What was originally understood as the universal condition of sin, then reduced to the pathology of a particular group, and then expanded into a proliferation of addictive diagnoses has simply become another name for a universal human condition (p.
 110).”
 Linda Mercandante in Victims and Sinners

 - Addiction is present whenever continued self-destructive behavior seems easier and more appealing than healthy living.
 It is beneficial to know the signs of alcoholism early.
+For those who are looking for addiction treatment options, expert care is offered by dual diagnosis treatment Los Angeles at Method Center.
+Their luxury dual diagnosis program addresses both addiction and mental health.

 What are the most important take-aways for you from these definitions?